-The Southern Ontario Obstetrical Network Dashboard is comprised of specific quality of care indicators that were chosen by member hospitals as important indicators of quality of care.
+The Southern Ontario Network of Obstetrics and Gynaecology Dashboard is comprised of specific quality of care indicators that were chosen by member hospitals as important indicators of quality of care.
 These indicators are not meant to override the importance of the Provincial dashboards, but perhaps to enhance them and provide quality of care indicators that Network members feel are appropriate in this particular region.

 In many instances, it is difficult to look at a quality-of-care indicator without considering what we are ultimately trying to achieve - a healthy outcome for mother and baby.
 For example, we still do not know what the optimal Caesarean section rate should be to provide optimal outcomes today.